neuefische/web-exercises/sessions/backend-read/products/README.md

 ## Development

+### CodeSandbox

+Select the "Browser" tab to view this project.
+If this project contains tests, select the "Tests" tab to check your progress.

 ### Local development

 To run project commands locally, you need to install the dependencies using `npm i` first.